 And of course, we already know that smoking, especially the second-hand smoke it creates, is detrimental for one’s health.
 The risk goes a notch higher with babies who are still developing.

-This may sound weird and far-fetched.
-However, long hair can be a threat to your baby.
-There have been reports of babies who died (and nearly died) because of the long hair of someone co-sleeping with them.
+This may sound weird and far-fetched, but long hair can be a threat to your baby.
+There have been reports of babies who died (or nearly died) because of the long hair of someone co-sleeping with them.

 For your own clothing, wear a long-sleeve shirt.
 Dress your baby in a sleeping outfit that will ensure he/she doesn’t need a blanket.
 By doing so, you can keep the covers down at your waist level.
 This can reduce the risk of suffocation, while keeping your arms warm, and your baby comfortable.

-If you’re breastfeeding while lying down, put your nursing pillow along your backside.
+If you’re breastfeeding while lying down, place your nursing pillow along your back.
 In this way, you can be supported while you sleep and your baby eats.
 Keep the pillow in bed or near the edge of the bed so that you can grab it easily.